• Skip to primary navigation

 By Rover Staff

 Like our human friends, some dogs are more verbal than others.
-Our Australian shepherd, for example, sings a brand new canine opera each morning.
+Our Australian Shepherd, for example, sings a brand-new canine opera each morning.
 My Catahoula says hello with a simple tail wag and sweet hound-dog eyes.

 Dogs are equally varied when it comes to understanding human language.
 Some pick up just a few basic words, while others, like a border collie named Chaser, understand more than 1,000 names for different objects.
 Tell Chaser to fetch “Uncle Fuzz” instead of “Wise Owl,” and he’s on it!
-But when it comes to their own names, how do dogs figure who they are and who you’re talking to?
+But when it comes to their own names, how do dogs figure out who they are and who you’re talking to?

 Advertisement